Salesforce-Async-Messaging/key-command-line-utility/README.md

 #### 2. Build the project

-Be sure that you have Maven installed on your system and the enter the following command.
+Be sure that you have Maven installed on your system and then enter the following command.

 `mvn clean install`